houzhenggang/HUA-JI-YOU/README.md

 Then enter a number to choose a mode to do some interesting snake operate.

-***Attention: if you don't know how to get your MAC, enter this in command line: `ip a`, then you can find your device's MAC and IP address***
+***Attention: if you don't know how to get your MAC, enter this in command line: `ip a`, then you can find your device's MAC and IP address.***

 ![](/HUAJI.jpg)